franzbarron/notumclo/README.md

 ### Current

 - Users can create posts
-  - Posts may be Text, Picture, Quote, or Audio
+  - Posts may be Text, Picture, Quote, Audio, or Video
 - Users may add tags to posts to group topics together

 ### Future

 - Missing post types available in tumblr:
   - Chat
-  - Audio
-  - Video
 - Search for posts
 - User accounts
   - Sign Up and Login